Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: The central coupling

-To show (a) and (b), we compare the coalescent to a random walk.
-For (a), note that on $[\sigma_i^{}, \tau_i^{})$, the total rate of \emph{nonsilent} recombination is bounded from below by $c \varrho$ where $c \defeq \min \{r_\cA^{} : \cA \in \bP(S), r_\cA^{} \neq 0 \}$ .
+\emph{Proof of (a):} Note that on $(s_i^{}, t_i^{})$, the total rate of \emph{nonsilent} recombination is bounded from below by $c \varrho$ where $c \defeq \min \{r_\cA^{} : \cA \in \bP(S), r_\cA^{} \neq 0 \}$ .
 At the same time, the total rate of events that are not recombinations is bounded from above by a uniform constant $C$, because the total number of particles remains bounded at all times.
 Also note that any coalescence increases the possible number of consecutive nontrivial fragmentations by not more than $n = |S|$.
-Thus, the number of nonfragmentation events in $[\sigma_i^{}, \tau_i^{}]$ events is stochastically dominated by the number of upward steps performed by a random walk on $\ZZ$, started from some $M > 0$ and before hitting $\ZZ_{\leqslant 0}$, with homogeneous transition probabilities
+Thus, the number of nonfragmentation events in $(s_i^{}, t_i^{})$ events is stochastically dominated by the number of upward steps performed by a random walk on $\ZZ$, started from some $M > 0$ and before hitting $\ZZ_{\leqslant 0}$, with homogeneous transition probabilities

 Lemma~\ref{lem:excursions} then yields the desired bound.